Cardiac Rhythm Management Specialist Nurse and Arrhythmia Nurse Consultant Team

-The cardiac rhythm management specialist nurse team is dedicated to providing expert nursing care to patients suffering from or suspected of cardiac arrhythmias.
+The cardiac rhythm management (CRM) nurse team is a dedicated team providing expert nursing care to patients suffering from or suspected of cardiac arrhythmias.

-The award winning team provides nurse led care in both the hospital and out-reach setting to ensure patients receive accessible and expert care for their cardiac arrhythmias.
+The multi-award winning team provides expert nurse led care in both the hospital and out-reach setting to ensure patients receive accessible and specialist care for their cardiac arrhythmias.

-The cardiac rhythm management team is a multidisciplinary team consisting of consultant cardiologists and a nurse consultant, specialist nurses, cardiac physiologists, health care assistants and administrative staff.
-The team at south tees are committed to providing expert care to patients suffering from cardiac arrhythmias.
+The wider team within South Tees is a multidisciplinary team consisting of consultant cardiologists; nurse consultant; specialist nurses; cardiac physiologists; health care assistants and administrative staff.

-Cardiac arrhythmias range in severity from benign conditions to a potentially fatal problem.
-They can have a profound effect on people’s lives and therefore early diagnosis and treatment is imperative and is what the team strives to achieve.
-The innovative nurse led out-reach service for arrhythmia patients is an excellent example and was awarded a regional health and social care award in 2008 of improving patient accessibility to arrhythmia services.
+Cardiac arrhythmias range in severity and can have a profound effect on people’s lives and therefore early diagnosis and treatment is imperative and is what the team strives to achieve.

-The specialist nurse team was established in 1998 and has now grown to consist of a nurse consultant and a team of 7 arrhythmia and epilepsy specialist nurses.
-On average the specialist nurse team alone see more than 4,000 patients within the various clinical settings per year.
+The specialist nurse team was established in 1998 and now consists of nurse consultants and specialist nurses in both cardiac arrhythmias and epilepsy.
+On average the specialist nurse team alone see more than 4,000 patients within the various clinical setting every year.

 Where are we based?

-We are based at the James Cook university hospital and a variety of community settings across Middlesbrough, Redcar and Cleveland; these are One life clinic, Linthorpe road, Middlesbrough; Guisborough primary care hospital and the Friarage hospital Northallerton.
+We are based at The James Cook University Hospital and a variety of community settings across Middlesbrough, Redcar and Cleveland; and the Friarage Hospital, Northallerton.

 What do we provide?